 As the global economy picks up, there is growing concern among CEOs about finding and keeping the best talent to achieve their growth ambitions.
 Different surveys show that in 2014, 36% of global employers reported talent shortages, the highest percentage since 2007, and in a more recent 2015 survey, 73% of CEOsreported being concerned about the availability of key skills.
 So how can companies compete effectively in this new war for talent?
 First and foremost, it’s time for leaders to focus on strengthening their organizations’ employer brands.

 The approach to building a strong employer brand has changed over the last few years—as has its impact on hiring and who’s responsible for overseeing it.
-The term “employer brand” was: it denoted an organization’s reputation as an employer, as opposed to its more general corporate brand reputation.
-And building a strong employer brand first became a major focus of activity between 2004 and 2008, when in response to the growing competition for talent, leading , Shell and P&G began to apply the same focus and consistency to their employer branding as they applied to their corporate and consumer branding.
+The term “employer brand” was first defined in the mid-1990s: it denoted an organization’s reputation as an employer, as opposed to its more general corporate brand reputation.
+And building a strong employer brand first became a major focus of activity between 2004 and 2008, when in response to the growing competition for talent, leading companies like Unilever, Shell and P&G began to apply the same focus and consistency to their employer branding as they applied to their corporate and consumer branding.
 This led to the development of an Employee Value Proposition, which defined the key benefits offered by the company as an employer, and the production of employer brand guidelines, which aimed to bring greater consistency to the company’s recruitment advertising.
 Employer branding was predominantly outward facing and advertising driven, and fell under Resourcing and HR.

 Times have changed.
 The rise of social media has made companies a great deal more transparent.
 People are far more likely to trust a company based on what its employees have to say than on its recruitment advertising.
 This means that talent attraction relies far more heavily on employee engagement and advocacy.